IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/troubleshooting.rst

 Saving and loading blend files
 ------------------------------

-The BlenderBIM Add-on transform Blender into a native IFC authoring platform.
+Bonsai transforms Blender into a native IFC authoring platform.
 This means that you can open and save IFC files directly without using Blender's ``.blend`` format.

 All data about your model is saved in your IFC.
 No data is stored in the ``.blend`` format.
 This means that if you save or open a ``.blend`` file, you